kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi-1/the-wonder-that-is-pi-1.md

 ### Extracting square roots by hand

-Archimedes must have known how to extract square roots by hand, and the value of $\sqrt{3}$ was one whose value he knew as a rational fraction.
+Archimedes must have known how to extract square roots by hand.
 Perhaps, he used one of the methods described in my blog ["How Are Numbers Built?"](https://swanlotus.netlify.app/blogs/how-are-numbers-built).
-With remarkable accuracy, he stated that
+He should have known the value of $\sqrt{3}$ as a rational fraction.
+With remarkable accuracy, he stated that:
 $$\sqrt{3} \approx \frac{265}{153} \approx 1.732.
 $${#eq:sqrt3}

 ### Recursion and Iteration

-Archimedes started with regular hexagons and successively doubled the number of sides, until he had the circle sandwiched between two 96-gons.
+Archimedes started with regular hexagons and successively doubled the number of sides, until he had the circle closely sandwiched between two 96-gons.
 Successively doubling or halving is a fast-converging technique used in numerical estimation when mathematics is applied to solving a variety of problems.
 That Archimedes was aware of it shows how far ahead of his time his thinking was.

 He repeatedly calculated rational approximations to $\pi$ until he was satisfied with the accuracy.
 The principle of the method is clearly seen in @fig:six-gon to @fig:ninety-six-gon.